Opportunities Grants

 Grantees are asked to submit a report after completion of their grant-funded work.
 Reporting dates are customized to individual project timelines.
 The Grant Report form focuses on impact, evaluation strategies, and budget alignment.

-Grantees must adhere to the Foundation’s Communication Guidelines For Grant Recipients.
+Grantees must adhere to the Foundation’s Communication Requirements For Grant Recipients.

 Opportunities Grants are funded by generous private donors in support of catalytic community advancements.
 A portion of funding also comes from Old Bill’s CoChallengers.